 Step 4.
 Toggle on the button for "Back up & sync."

 Step 5.
-Once the above process completes, you can open Google Photos and check whether all your photos have transferred there.
+Once the above process is completed, you can open Google Photos and check whether all your photos have transferred there.

-You can also transfer photos from Google Photos to Gallery if you want in the future.
-If Google Photos results in photo loss, you can read the article below for more information.
+You can also transfer photos from Google Photos to Gallery if you want.
+If Google Photos results in photo loss, read the article below for more information.

-Here are several proven solutions to recover lost photos on Google Photo and most importantly, how to prevent Google Photo losing photos in the future.
+Here are several proven solutions to recover lost photos on Google Photo and, most importantly, how to prevent Google Photo from losing photos in the future.

 Google Photos is just one way to back up your photos on your iPhone.
 There exist a host of other ways to back up your images.
-Since it's advisable to always have multiple backups, it's important to know other options.
+Since it's always advisable to have multiple backups, knowing other options is essential.
 In this section, we'll discuss four Google Photos alternatives, including the following: